Ivan Paunić

-Ivan Paunić (Иван Паунић; born January 27, 1987) is a Serbian professional basketball player for Russian team Lokomotiv Kuban of the VTB United League, and of the EuroCup until the team was suspended due to the 2022 Russian invasion of Ukraine.
+Ivan Paunić (Иван Паунић; born January 27, 1987) is a Serbian former professional basketball player.
 He also represented the Serbian national basketball team internationally.

 Professional career

 Paunić began playing basketball at a professional level in the Adriatic League when he was a teenager, beginning with Serbian club Partizan in the 2004–05 season.
 He spent next season on loan at Mega Ishrana and Mornar.
 In 2006 he was sent to Vojvodina Srbijagas.
 He spent two seasons in Vojvodina, and then in 2008 went to Oostende.
 In December 2009 he goes to Greece and signed with Aris Thessaloniki.